-Prerequisite(s): BIBL 101, BIBL 104, BIBL 212
+Prerequisite(s): BIBL 101, BIBL 105, BIBL 212, BIBL 222

-The Holy Spirit in Acts
+Encountering the Holy Spirit in Acts

 Examines the work of the Holy Spirit in the Book of Acts.
 Explores the methods used by the early church for missions, evangelism, and discipleship.
 Identifies major Lukan themes developed through key texts, including those describing the ministries of Peter, Paul, and Barnabas.